wahnah/JSP-Online-Quiz-Portal/README.md

-# Examily: An Online Quiz System
+# JSP Online Quiz Portal

 ## 1. Project Description:

-Examily is a quiz-based examination platform for University level courses.
+JSP Online Quiz Portal is a quiz-based examination platform for University level courses.

 It allows access to two types of users, with the following functions: